nykula/acmd/README.md

 - [x] Focus matching file as user types

-- [ ] Select multiple files with right mouse button
+- [x] Select multiple files with keyboard

 - [x] List drives from /dev and their labels for udisks mount, open and unmount